samhyunyoo/myweb-hugo-academic/content/publication/edudiff/index.md

 ---
-title = "Educational Differentials in Cohort Fertility during the Fertility Transition in South Korea"
+title: "Educational Differentials in Cohort Fertility during the Fertility Transition in South Korea"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here